Search

 Back to top

-Swimming pool products include various kinds of disinfectants and sanitizers which work to control the growth of certain kinds of algae and bacteria in the pool water.
-Swimming pool products may also be used in hot tubs, spas, wading pools, and whirlpools.
+Swimming pool products include various kinds of disinfectants and sanitizers which control the growth of algae and bacteria, clear the water, or maintain the pH levels of the pool water.
+Simliar products may also be used in hot tubs, spas, wading pools, and whirlpools.

 Various kinds of disinfectants and sanitizers are used but the "chlorine" type is the most common.
 The chlorine usually comes from "chlorinating agents" that release chlorine when they are dissolved in the water.
 Chlorine gas may be used in large pools.